slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On hiring and being hired

 <!--
-> *"A designer who can’t build is like a chef who can’t cook"  -- shl@x*
-> *"Chief of staff: who you hire when you want to retire but don’t want to look like you’ve retired"  -- shl@x*
-> *"Every job will be automated until four remain: engineer, entrepreneur, investor, artist."  -- shl@x*
-> *"Fixing the dishwasher is harder than washing the dishes.
-Automation makes (remaining) jobs harder, not easier."  -- shl@x*
-> *"Hire for ideas and agency."  -- shl@x*
-> *"Never trust an engineer in a suit"  -- shl@x*
-> *"The people who embrace AI will automate the people who don’t"  -- shl@x*
 > *"Hire character.
 Train skill."  -- Peter Schutz*
 > *"Tell me the story of your life. problems and how you solved them."  -- elon musk*